milesstanfield/dictate_css/README.md

 # DictateCSS

-An intuitive and very DRY CSS framework that speeds up development by eliminating the need to refer to stylesheets to find out what a style does.
+An intuitive and very DRY CSS framework that lets you dictate styling with classes 'named-for-what-they-do'.

 ## Installation